MaitriVaghela/Daily-Journal/README.md

-# Blog
+# Daily Journal
-[Blog](https://fast-falls-68245.herokuapp.com/) is created using Javascript, CSS, HTML, Bootstrap and MongoDB Atlas.
+[Daily Journal](https://fast-falls-68245.herokuapp.com/) is created using Javascript, CSS, HTML, Bootstrap and MongoDB Atlas.
 It is deployed using Heroku.

 ## Features of this app
 1. Compose new blog.